 - Have Respondents complete a recall in a single or multiple sessions;

-- For records, collect consecutive or non-consecutive day food records (2016 versions only);
+- For records, collect consecutive or non-consecutive day food records;

 - Customize a study's opening and closing text scripts and study logo on the Respondent Website;

-- Turn on optional modules to query the location of meals, with whom meals were eaten, television and computer use during meals, and supplement intakes.
+- Turn on optional modules to query the location of meals, the source of the meals, with whom meals were eaten, television and computer use during meals, and supplement intakes.

 - Provide Respondent Nutrition Reports to participants